Context

 Process

-1. Download the license server installer
+1. Download the License Server Installer

-You can download the latest version via the following link: FlexNet tools 11.19.8 for Windows 64-bit.
+Download the latest version here: FlexNet tools 11.19.8 for Windows 64-bit.

-2. Install lmadmin as the license server manager
+2. Install lmadmin as the License Server Manager

-Notes: Administrator rights are required to install lmadmin.
-Installing lmadmin will temporarily stop the current FlexNet Publisher service if it is already running.
+- Installing lmadmin will temporarily stop the existing FlexNet Publisher service if it is running.

 2.1 Navigate to the directory where you extracted the FlexNet server tools archive and run the lmadmin installer: